loyjoy/welcome/documentation/introduction/GET_STARTED.md

   <img src="imprint.png" alt="imprint" title="Imprint" width="300"/>
 </p>

-If you are sending emails through your own mail domain, please fill out the following fields.
+If you are sending emails through your mail domain, please fill out the following fields.
 Ask your LoyJoy Success Manager for assistance.

 <p align="center">
   <img src="configure_outgoing_emails.png" alt="Configure outgoing emails" title="Configure outgoing emails" width="500"/>
 </p>

 Some consumers will type something into the open text field at the bottom of the chatbot.
-In order to respond to customer input, we provide standard intents to respond empathically to customer inquiries.
+To respond to customer input, we provide standard intents to respond empathically to customer inquiries.
 However, in some cases, our AI algorithm will not identify the input.
 Define a message to send out to your customers in that case or let them fill out a contact form so that the inquiry can be addressed personally.

 <p align="center">
   <img src="reaction_unrecognised_intents.png" alt="Reaction to unrecognised intents" title="Reaction to unrecognised intents" width="500"/>
 </p>

-You can set fixed buttons in your chatbot to offer your customers the option to jump right into a certain action by use our persistent quick replies.
+You can set fixed buttons in your chatbot to offer your customers the option to jump right into a certain action by using our persistent quick replies.

 <p align="center">
   <img src="persistent_quick_replies.png" alt="Persistent quick replies" title="Persistent quick replies" width="300"/>